Cecil Holden-White

 Cecil Henry Holden-White (3 November 1860 – 21 September 1934) was an English international footballer, who played as a left half.

 Life

 He was born in Harold House on Lansdown Road in Kensington, the son of Henry White (d.1900) and his Swiss wife, Eleanor D'Ouchy (d.1912).
 He attended Brentwood School.
-His father was a wine merchant and Cecil originally trained as this.
+His father was a wine merchant, and founder of the rum merchants, Henry White & Company.
+Cecil originally trained as a wine merchant, and later took on his father's business.

 As a footballer he first played for Clapham Rovers then Swifts.

 White played for Corinthian F.C. from 1882 to 1891 and was their first captain.
 He earned two caps playing for England in 1888.

+Later in his life, Cecil became a Master of the Worshipful Company of Vintners.
+At the time of his death, he was the proprietor of Henry White & Co., a rum importer.

 Family

+He had a younger brother, Charles Henry Holden-White (1869–1948).
 He was nephew (or great nephew) of the geologist Rev Francis Le Grix White FRSE FGS, and was executor of his will.